Podcastindex-org/podcast-namespace/proposal-docs/verify/verify.md

 <br><br>

 ## Final Thoughts
-Here are my thoughs on this idea and how to implement it, feel free to make any remarks about it.
+Here are my thoughts on this idea and how to implement it, feel free to make any remarks about it.

-JWT seems to me to be the middle ground between complexity and simplicity for a decentalized authorization system.
+JWT seems to me to be the middle ground between complexity and simplicity for a decentralized authorization system.
 It only requires the hosting provider to add a private key somewhere and print the pub key on the feed.
 Signing/Verifying JWT is quick and easy and there are libraries in almost any languages.
 It basically falls down to something like `[verify|sign]JWT(content, priv/pub_key)` in most languages.